Journeys

 • 3G, 4G, and (to a lesser extent) 5G signals are widely available across the Espinhaço frontcountry (where we will spend the majority of our evenings & mornings), but are sporadic in the backcountry (where will spend the majority of our days).
 Your connectivity will depend largely on your carrier & plan; if you’d like, we can provide you with a Brazilian SIM card upon your arrival.
 WiFi is available at our accommodations during the majority of the mornings & evenings of the Expedition.

-• Walking along uneven trails, pot-holed dirt roads, and large (& small) rocks for weeks on end can take a toll on any of us.
+• Walking along uneven trails, pot-holed dirt roads, and large (& small) rocks for days on end can take a toll on any of us.
 To that end, we employ two (2) full-time support vehicles (and 2 full-time Drivers) to accompany our expedition during each day of your Journey: one 4x4, and one dirt bike (a motorcycle built for trails).
 These vehicles run parallel to our expedition, and maintain contact with us via radio (and satellite, when necessary).

 In the event of a non-life-threatening injury, travelers have the option of either returning home or (hopefully) remaining with us in Brazil.
 In the case of the latter, should you find yourself too tired or injured to continue with our itinerary, we will move to an itinerary that will allow you to experience the region by vehicle as opposed to foot.